leite/fgodmod/README.md

+New Version read features below.

-# fgod mod for 0 A. D. version A23 Update!
-Read features below
+# fgod mod for 0 A. D. version A23

 If you like the work of fgod mod (and me fpre in general) and want further work on improvement or want support email me